Ferroin: Preparation and reactions

+Addition of cyanide to an aqueous solution of [Fe(phen)3]SO4 precipitates Fe(phen)2(CN)2.

 Redox indicator

-This coordination compound is used as an indicator in analytical chemistry.
+This complex is used as an indicator in analytical chemistry.
 The active ingredient is the [Fe(o-phen)3]2+ ion, which is a chromophore that can be oxidized to the ferric derivative [Fe(o-phen)3]3+.
 The potential for this redox change is +1.06 volts in 1 M H2SO4.
 It is a popular redox indicator for visualizing oscillatory Belousov–Zhabotinsky reactions.

 Ferroin is suitable as a redox indicator, as the color change is reversible, very pronounced and rapid, and the ferroin solution is stable up to 60 °C. It is the main indicator used in cerimetry.

-Nitroferroin, the complex of iron(II) with 5-nitro-1,10-phenanthroline, has transition potential of +1.25 volts.
-It is more stable than ferroin, but in sulfuric acid with Ce4+ ion it requires significant excess of the titrant.
-It is however useful for titration in perchloric acid or nitric acid solution, where cerium redox potential is higher.
+Nitroferroin, the complex of iron(II) with 5-nitro-1,10-phenanthroline, has a transition potential of +1.25 volt.
+It is more stable than ferroin, but in sulfuric acid with Ce4+ ion, it requires a significant excess of titrant.
+It is, however, useful for titration in perchloric acid or nitric acid solution, where the cerium redox potential is higher.

 The redox potential of the iron-phenanthroline complex can be varied between +0.84 V and +1.10 V by adjusting the position and number of methyl groups on the phenanthroline core.

-Preparation

-Ferroin sulfate may be prepared by combining phenanthroline to ferrous sulfate in water.